 - Providers willing to work with customer-owners to develop personalized care plans

-SCF’s Nuka System of Care is focused on relationships.
-SCF recognizes that each individual has more control over his or her own health outcomes than providers do, and that when providers build strong relationships with customer-owners, it helps providers understand customer-owners and the health issues they may be facing.
-It also builds trust between them, which allows providers to more effectively support customer-owners in achieving wellness.
+After the historic transfer of ownership, the people receiving the care moved to the driver’s seat.
+SCF stopped using the term “patient,” and replaced it with “customer-owner.”
+And, as the new customer-owners of the entire system, Alaska Native people could design, own, and manage their health care.
+The new system focused on relationships, recognizing that each individual has more control over his or her own health outcomes than providers do, and that when providers build strong relationships with customer-owners, it helps providers understand customer-owners and the health issues they may be facing.
+It also builds trust between them, which allows providers to support customer-owners more effectively in achieving wellness.

-In addition to engaging patients on an individual level, we can help your organization develop programs to engage your community in the health care system.
-We successfully engage the community in a number of ways, including through events like an annual gathering, through advisory committees, and through the development of community councils that provide feedback directly into the system.
+In addition to engaging patients on an individual level, SCF also successfully engages the community in a number of ways, including through events like an annual gathering, through advisory committees, and through the development of community councils that provide feedback directly into the system.
+SCF has over 15 listening posts to collect input and feedback.
 We’ve also implemented events and services for customer-owners such as group classes, workshops, special events, health fairs, individualized counseling, cooking classes, and educational demonstrations.